 The Alco C420 used the builder's new 261C prime mover that was much more reliable over its earlier designs.
 The model began production in June of 1963 and as was the case with late RS designs, the C420 featured a standard low nose (high nose units were only built on request, and some were built on the C420 model), similar to the Standard Cab design first employed by EMD on its GP30 model.
 As the designation suggests (which was a completely new system unveiled by Alco whereby the "C" stood for Century, "4" regarded the number of axles, and "20" referred to the horsepower), the C420 was capable of producing 2,000 horsepower and found buyers among a number of Class I railroads such as the Lehigh Valley, Norfolk & Western, Louisville & Nashville, and Monon.
 Interestingly, the largest buyer of C420s was the Pennsylvania-owned Long Island Rail Road, which owned thirty.

-Once again, the C420 was more of a reactionary model released by Alco in an attempt to remain competitive with newcomer General Electric and its U25B released in 1959.
-It's rather unfortunate that by the early 1960s Alco was looked upon with resignation by the industry as the Century series, particularly the four axle models, were quite adept locomotives which were very reliable.
+Once again, the C420 was more of a reactionary release by Alco in an attempt to remain competitive with newcomer General Electric and its U25B which debuted in 1959.
+It's rather unfortunate that by the early 1960s Alco was generally looked upon with resignation by the industry as the Century series, particularly the four axle models, were quite adept locomotives which were very reliable.
 Additionally, they continued to offer incredible pulling power (an Alco trademark) and fuel efficiency.
 Surprisingly, despite GE now being an Alco competitor, the Schenectady manufacturer continued to purchase from its one-time ally internal components as it always had such as traction motors and generators.